M-Faried/pipelines/README.md

 # Motivation

-The package is created to fulfill the need for having a pipeline with concurrent steps to facilitate the pipeline design pattern in Go programming language.
+The package is created to fulfil the need for having a pipeline with concurrent steps to facilitate the pipeline design pattern in Go programming language.
 Pipeline design pattern is generally useful when you have a complex process that you need to break down into multiple consecutive steps.

-To put the package into perspective, I was working on a scientific application receiving a stream of data from another service and had to make heavy transformation on the data before saving in the data base.
+To put the package into perspective, I was working on a scientific application receiving a data stream from another service.
+Demanding and complex transformation was required on the data before saving it to the database.

-I found myself having to handle complex transformation of data in addition to dealing with oncurrency and synchronization challenges at the same time.
-I also wanted to scale up some parts of the transformation equation by creating multiple go routines to serve, then feed their results to the following steps.
-I also wanted to filter some inputs during the execution based on a certain threshould.
+I found myself having to handle complex transformation of data in addition to dealing with concurrency and synchronization challenges.
+I also needed to scale up some parts of the transformation equation and make their execution concurrent in addition to limiting the writing rate to the database.
+And, of course, different variations of the transformation were required.

 ### Benefits Of Using Pipelines